Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: IHS-B positive case

 For every constraint $\constraint=R(x_1,\ldots,x_r)$ in $\F$, we proceed as follows; note that $R\in\isdpositive$.
 For every implication $(x_i\rightarrow x_j)$ of $\candef{\constraint}$, we add the corresponding arc $(x_i,x_j)$ to $G$, noting that this will create a separate copy of the arc each time it is applied to a new constraint but only a single arc per constraint.
 For every implication $(1\rightarrow x_i)$ of $\candef{\constraint}$, we add an arc $(s,x_i)$ and for every implication $(x_i\rightarrow 0)$ of $\candef{\constraint}$ we add an arc $(x_i,t)$, again creating separate copies each time but only one arc per constraint.
 For every negative clause of $\candef{\constraint}$, we add the corresponding clause to $\clauses$; that is, whenever there is a clause $\bigvee_{i\in J} (\neg x_i)$ in $\candef{\constraint}$ for some $J\subseteq [r]$, the vertex set $\{x_i:i\in J\}$ is created as a clause in $\clauses.$ Finally, we add to $\bundles$ a bundle consisting of all arcs and clauses created for constraint \constraint.

 The budget of the output instance equals the current value of $k$ (i.e., after the deletions of never-satisfied constraints).
 This completes the description of the output \textsc{Clause Cut} instance.
 The bound on the arity of the output instance follows immediately from the bound $\maxarity$ on the arity of constraints of the input instance.
-To see that the output instance is $2K_2$-free, note that for every $\constraint=R(x_1,\ldots,x_r)$ in $\F$, hence $R \in \isdpositive$, the set of implications of $\candef{\constraint}$ on $\rest{\constraint}$ is $2K_2$-free because the arrow graph $H_R$ of $R$ is $2K_2$-free and, further, the class of $2K_2$-free graphs is closed under the operation of vertex identification (Lemma~\ref{lem:2k2-free-contraction}).
+To see that the output instance is $2K_2$-free, note that for every $\constraint=R(x_1,\ldots,x_r)$ in $\F$ (hence $R \in \isdpositive$) the set of implications of $\candef{\constraint}$ on $\rest{\constraint}$ is $2K_2$-free because the arrow graph $H_R$ of $R$ is $2K_2$-free and, further, the class of $2K_2$-free graphs is closed under the operation of vertex identification (Lemma~\ref{lem:2k2-free-contraction}).

-It remains to prove equivalence of the instances.
-In one direction, consider a feasible solution $Z$ to the output instance.
+It remains to prove equivalence of the instances. \begin{claim} The input instance $(\F,k)$ and the constructed \textsc{Clause Cut} instance are equivalent. \end{claim} \begin{proofofclaim} In one direction, consider a feasible solution $Z$ to the output instance.
 Let $\alpha$ be a variable assignment that assigns $\alpha(x)=1$ if and only if the vertex corresponding to $x$ is reachable from $s$ in $G-Z$.
 For every constraint $\constraint=R(x_1,\ldots,x_r)$ of $\F$ (minus those removed for being never satisfiable), consider its canonical definition $\candef{\constraint}$.
 Observe that if an implication of $\candef{\constraint}$ is violated by $\alpha$, then the corresponding arc of $G$ is in $Z$, and if a negative clause of $\candef{\constraint}$ is violated by $\alpha$, then the corresponding clause of $\clauses$ is violated by $Z$.
 Consequently, if a constraint of $\F$ is violated by $\alpha$, then its corresponding bundle is violated by $Z$.
 Thus, $\alpha$ violates at most $k$ constraints.